 I absorbed everything.
 But I also noticed that something was missing:

-A scientifically sound way of always picking the perfect font, and uncovering the most engaging content for a new client.
+A scientifically sound way of decoding website demographics, always picking the perfect font, and uncovering the most engaging content for a new client.

 To do that, I needed to do some reader persona research.

 When I first started out in a design agency in Oxford, we spent a long time with every new client discussing who their target audience really was and what motivated them.